imjoelrios/InventorySystem/README.md

 ### Execution Time Program

+In the example below, an inventory system is created and randomly generated data for 100,000 items/products (each with a random name, assigned idNumber, and random amount in stock) is added.
+However, the inventory size can be modified.

+The function `inventoryGenerator`, within the InventorySystem class, takes the desired inventory size as input and this is what is used to create the generated data.

 **Example - Output of Execution Time Program**

-In the example below (the standard test), an inventory system is created with randomly generated data for 100,000 items/products (each with a random name, assigned idNumber, and random amount in stock).
-However, the inventory size can be modified.

 ```
 Test #1 --- Insert()